TPT is a user-friendly tool for functional testing in all phases of the embedded software development.

 TPT assists you with creating appropriate assessment rules to assess your test cases in more depth.
 You can also link requirements to test cases, state variants and assessment rules in TPT.
 TPT shows you which of those items need a review when a linked requirement has undergone a change.
 TPT is able to execute your test cases in many well-known execution environments like MATLAB/Simulink by The Mathworks, TargetLink by dSPACE, dSPACE HIL, LABCAR and ASCET by ETAS, or AUTOSAR.
 The tests are real-time capable and are executed, assessed and documented entirely automatically by TPT.

-TPT can be used to test and verify safety-related embedded software according to standards like ISO 26262, IEC 61508, or EN50128.
+You can use TPT to test and verify safety-critical embedded software according to standards like ISO 26262, IEC 61508, or EN50128.

 Learn how to get the most out of TPT.

 We offer trainings for beginners, advanced users, and also individual trainings.

 TPT is independent of the tool environment in which the software is going to be tested.
 That means you can use the test cases created with TPT in MIL, SIL, HIL, and also in a vehicle.
 If you want to use a test environment not supported in TPT yet, we will find an individual integration solution for you.